FranticFoxGarage/MeshCAC/README.md

 systemctl --user disable --now meshcac-ha-monitor.service rm ~/.config/systemd/user/meshcac-ha-monitor.service
 ```
+Or just use the uninstall option in installer

 Your screensaver and idle lock settings will stay at whatever they were in when you uninstall.
 IE; If the device was connected you may want to manually re-enable idle lock in your system settings